-An enthusiastic advocate for music education and inspiring communities through vocal music, Dr. Stephens is a teaching artist for the "Song of America" project through the Hampsong Foundation, which explores classic American songs as an interdisciplinary lens in teaching K-12 students.
+An enthusiastic advocate for music education and inspiring communities through vocal music, Dr. Stephens is a teaching artist for the "Song of America" project through the Hampsong Foundation, which explores the diversity of classic American songs as an interdisciplinary lens in teaching K-12 students.
 His past engagements include lecture-performances at Carnegie Hall/Weill Music Institute, Fenimore Art Museum in Cooperstown, New York, and the Northwest Museum of Arts and Culture sponsored by the Spokane Symphony.
 Additionally, his workshop presentation, "Mirror on the Wall: Self-Care and Modeling Healthy Vocal Habits in the Classroom," was launched at the 2017 All-State Conference of the Arkansas Music Educators Association.

-Dr. Stephens, a 2014 Africana Artist-in-Residence at the University of North Carolina at Charlotte, has presented at conference sessions for the International Congress of Voice Teachers, International Society for the Scholarship of Teaching and Learning, Garth Institute for Music Research, National Association for the Study and Performance of African American Music, and the African American Art Song Alliance.
+A 2014 Africana Artist-in-Residence at the University of North Carolina at Charlotte, Dr. Stephens has presented at conference sessions for the International Congress of Voice Teachers, International Society for the Scholarship of Teaching and Learning, Garth Institute for Music Research, National Association for the Study and Performance of African American Music, and the African American Art Song Alliance.
 He has been collaborating with Dr. Caroline Helton from the University of Michigan on the "Singing Down the Barriers" project since 2004, and they have published articles in the Journal of Multicultural Teaching and Learning and the NATS Journal of Singing.
 Their latest publication is a chapter on African American Art Song in So You Want to Sing Spirituals: A Guide for Performers by Randye Jones, published for the National Association of Teachers of Singing by Rowman and Littlefield.

 A native of Boston, Massachusetts, Dr. Stephens earned degrees from Gordon College (BA), Boston University (MM), and a Doctor of Musical Arts in Voice Performance from the University of Michigan.
 He sang in masterclasses for Nico Castel, Martina Arroyo, Darryl Taylor, and composer Robert Owens, and has completed summer workshops at the Eastman School of Music, Westminster Choir College, David Jones Teacher Mentoring Seminar (New York), and with Los Angeles vocal coach, Lisa Popeil, on the pedagogy of contemporary commercial technique and vocal styles (Voiceworks Method).
-Dr. Stephens is a member of the National Association of Teachers of Singing (NATS), College Music Society, and is a frequent adjudicator for the George Shirley Vocal Competition and state and regional auditions for NATS.
+Dr. Stephens is a member of the National Association of Teachers of Singing (NATS), College Music Society, Musical Theatre Educators' Alliance, and is a frequent adjudicator for the George Shirley Vocal Competition and state and regional auditions for NATS.